Espeer5/space_tanks/README.md

 **WHAT:** Implemented win/loss conditions.
 Created message for losing, if you beat all levels you get an extra life.

 **BUGS:** None.

 **RESOURCES USED:** None

+## Friday June 3 9:00 - 11:00 AM
+**WHO:** Edward

+**WHAT:** Implemented extra lives, a score tracker, and finished key handling.
+Killed magic numbers and used procedural decomp where sdl would allow me to without freaking out

+**BUGS:** If procedural decomp is attempted on level_init_from_folder, the entire memory of the entire program freaks out

+**RESOURCES USED:** None